hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

 **Date**: October 4, 2025
-**Status**: ✅ **PHASE 1 COMPLETE** - Fan-Friendly Interface Implemented
+**Status**: ✅ **PHASE 0 COMPLETE** - Enhanced Model with Critical Flaw Identified

-The NBA Lineup Optimizer has successfully completed Phase 1 of the fan-friendly transformation.
-The system now provides an intuitive interface that translates complex analytics into basketball language that fans understand, while maintaining the robust analytical foundation.
+The NBA Lineup Optimizer has successfully completed Phase 0 with the implementation of the `FinalEnhancedModelEvaluator` that achieves 100% pass rate on ground truth validation tests.
+However, a critical analysis has revealed that our current approach uses arbitrary mathematical penalties rather than data-driven basketball insights.

 ### What's Working Now ✅
 - **Fan-Friendly Dashboard**: Intuitive interface with team selection and player search